abhilashhn1993/what-do-you-tweet/README.md

-# What does my cousin Tweet?
+# What do you Tweet?
 My humble attempt at observing the twitter activity by analyzing the textual content of the tweets of my tech savvy cousin.

 ## Objectives